aneiosi/D-JSON/README.md

 ### Working with the data structure

 For every value type there is a `cJSON_Create...` function that can be used to create an item of that type.
-All of these will allocate a `cJSON` struct that can later be deleted with `cJSON_Delete`.
+All of these will allocate a `DJSON` struct that can later be deleted with `cJSON_Delete`.
 Note that you have to delete them at some point, otherwise you will get a memory leak.
 **Important**: If you have added an item to an array or an object already, you **mustn't** delete it with `cJSON_Delete`.
 Adding it to an array or object transfers its ownership so that when that array or object is deleted, it gets deleted as well.
 You also could use `cJSON_SetValuestring` to change a `cJSON_String`'s `valuestring`, and you needn't to free the previous `valuestring` manually.

 #### Basic types